Etiquette, Diplomatic Protocol and Cross-Cultural Advisory

-Cross-cultural advisory, diplomatic protocol, and executive education for institutions, leaders, and international events where perception, credibility, and precision matter.
+Cross-cultural advisory, diplomatic protocol, and etiquette and protocol training for institutions, leaders, and international events where perception, credibility, and precision matter.

 Where Protocol Meets Cultural Intelligence